JuliaPluto/PlutoTest.jl/README.md

 # Future: GitHub Action

 In the future, it will be easy to run Pluto-based, PlutoTest-based tests automatically on GitHub Actions or Travis CI.
 In addition to running your tests, it will **upload a rendered notebook** as artifact to the test run.
 If a test failed, you can open the notebook and see why.

+# How does it work?

+Take a look at the source code!
+(It's a Pluto notebook 🌝)